 Jim: I want to pick up on that in just a minute.

 John: And our guest today on Focus on the Family is Jamie Ivey.
 We’re talking about her life story.
-A lot of it is captured in this book, If You Only Knew: My Unlikely, Unavoidable Story of Becoming Free.
+A lot of it is captured in this book,.
 And we’d invite your call.
 If you have questions about anything that Jamie has shared thus far, our number is 800-A-FAMILY.
 And online you can find her book, a recording of this conversation and other resources at focusonthefamily.com/broadcast.

 Jim: Jamie, you mention in your book – (laughter) and I’m laughing ‘cause it’s so true – how full the Bible is of misfits and how, obviously, when you’re searching, at some point – the story of King David I’m sure resonated with your own life.
 Describe that “aha” moment and how that connected with you that you don’t really find perfect people in Scripture.
 You find broken people.